Research

 What Drives Attitudes Towards Immigrants in Sub-Saharan Africa?
 Evidence from Uganda and Senegal

-IZA Discussion Paper 16734, joint work with Malte Becker, Finja Krüger.
+Working Paper, joint work with Malte Becker, Finja Krüger.
+IZA Discussion Paper 16734 is outdated!

 What Explains People’s Migration Aspirations?
 Experimental Evidence from Sub-Saharan Africa.